 Aims and Scope

 Journal of Digitovation and Information Systems (JDIIS) seeks to advance critical understanding of digital transformation and information driven systems through original and conceptually sound research.
-The journal publishes contributions that explore the influence of emerging digital technologies on organisational decision-making, social interaction, and behavioural patterns.
-It welcomes analytical and empirical work that examines the broader consequences of digital change for management, economic development, governance, and societal structures.
+The journal publishes contributions that explore the influence of emerging digital technologies on organizational decision making, social interaction, industrial systems, and behavioral patterns.
+The journal welcomes analytical and empirical work across management, computing, engineering, digital education, digital health, and the social sciences, including research on artificial intelligence, business and systems informatics, engineering management, Industry 5.0, intelligent systems, digital governance, and technology adoption.
+It is interested in studies that examine the broader implications of digital change for management, economic development, governance, institutional practice, and society.

-Submissions are expected to demonstrate theoretical clarity and methodological precision while contributing to contemporary debates surrounding technology adoption, innovation management, and the evolution of digital environments.
-The journal encourages perspectives that extend current knowledge and support informed dialogue within the academic and professional community
+Submissions are expected to demonstrate theoretical clarity and methodological precision while contributing to research on information systems, digital innovation, computer-related systems, engineering environments, health-related technologies, learning systems, and behavioral dimensions of technology use.
+The journal encourages perspectives that extend current knowledge and support informed academic and professional dialogue.

 Manuscript Genres